Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension

 \subsubsection{Necessity of the weighted fifth-order energy}

 Note that the new energy $\EE(t)$ defined in \eqref{energyls intro} also includes a $\lam^2$-weighted fifth-order energy.
-This is actually necessary to control the contribution of pressure wave, namely the term $|N\cdot\nabp \Q_w|_{1.5}$.
+This is actually necessary to control the contribution of the pressure wave, namely the term $|N\cdot\nabp \Q_w|_{1.5}$.
 Since $\Q_w$ has zero boundary value on $\Sigma$ and its Neumann boundary value on $\Sigma_b$ is easy to control, we can convert it to the control of $\|\lapp \Q_w\|_1$ which further requires the bound for $\|\lam^2\p_t^4\qc\|_1$, which is exactly a $\lam^2$-weighted fifth-order term.

-Note that the control of $E_5(t)$ in \eqref{energyls intro} is completely parallel to that of $E_4(t)$ defined in \eqref{energy main them, WP}, as the structure of these two energy functionals are exactly same except that each term of $E_5$ is assigned with a $\lam^2$-weight.
-One can check that the control of all commutators arising from tangential estimates leads to no loss of $\lam$ weight and we refer to Section \ref{sect E5-2} for details.
+Note that the control of $E_5(t)$ in \eqref{energyls intro} is completely parallel to that of $E_4(t)$ defined in \eqref{energy main them, WP}, as the structure of these two energy functionals is the same except that each term of $E_5$ is assigned with a $\lam^2$-weight.
+One can check that the control of all commutators arising from tangential estimates leads to no loss of $\lam$ weight, and we refer to Section \ref{sect E5-2} for details.

-\begin{rmk} The combination of the pressure decomposition and the paralinearization of the free-surface motion allows us to ``separate" the contribution of free-surface motion (in particular, the surface tension) and interior pressure waves, and these two parts are related via the term $N\cdot\nabp \Q_w$ which naturally leads to the fifth-order energy.
-This method essentially improves the previous results \cite{LL2018priori,Luo2018CWW,DL19limit} where the uniform boundedness of top-order time derivatives of $v$ is necessary.
+\begin{rmk} The combination of the pressure decomposition and the paralinearization of the free-surface motion allows us to ``separate" the contribution of free-surface motion (in particular, the surface tension) and interior pressure waves, and these two parts are related via the term $N\cdot\nabp \Q_w$, which naturally leads to the fifth-order energy.
+This method essentially improves upon the previous results \cite{LL2018priori, Luo2018CWW, DL19limit}, where the uniform boundedness of top-order time derivatives of $v$ is necessary.
 Also, our method no longer relies on the vanishing boundary value of pressure as in \cite{Zhang2021elastoLWP}.
 Thus, we believe that the approach developed in this paper can be applied to other ``coupled" fluid models or the vortex-sheet problems\footnote{The second author recently applied this method to the incompressible limit for current-vortex sheets in ideal compressible MHD.
 See \cite{Zhang2023CMHDVS2}.
 This is, to our knowledge, the first result about the incompressible limit of inviscid vortex sheets.}.
-Furthermore, our method may open the possibility to study the incompressible limit of free-surface fluids with ill-prepared initial data. \end{rmk}
+Furthermore, our method may open up the possibility of studying the incompressible limit of free-surface fluids with ill-prepared initial data. \end{rmk}